TenzinPlatter/Obsidian-Notes/INFO1111/Cybersecurity.md

 - Drive-by
     - A malicious script causes something to download onto your computer without explicit permission
 - SQL Injection
-    - Using SQL commands to manipulate a backend database and display information not intentended to be displayed
+    - Using SQL commands to manipulate a backend database and display information not intended to be displayed Eavesdropping
-- Eavesdropping
     - An attack where hackers intercept, delete, or modify data being transmitted between devices
 - Password attacks
      - The various methods used to maliciously authenticate into password-protected accounts. (brute